labormedia/lemerk/README.md

 # LeMerk
-## A custom Merkle Tree Implementation built on Rust.
+## A custom no_std Merkle Tree Implementation built on Rust.

 ## Example usage